Expert AI 2.0

 - Multiplayer compatible when every player has this mod enabled.

 - This is a major overhaul that edits nearly every important file, therefore this is not compatible even with non-AI overhauls or mods that add or change technologies, advisors, new equipment etc.

 - Probably compatible with minor AI mods that tweak defines or mods that add national focuses for minor countries.

-- Some mods that should be compatible: No Man’s Land, Standard World Map, Enhanced Peace Conference.
+- Some mods that should be compatible: No Man’s Land, Increased Resources, Standard World Map, Enhanced Peace Conference.
 ‘Tora Tora Tora’ only if Japan is not an AI.
 Other map mods should also work.
 Cosmetic mods will work.

 - MODS THAT ARE DEFINITELY NOT COMPATIBLE: any major overhaul like BICE, Kaiserreich, Modern Day mods etc. Extra tech slots for AI.
 Any tech tree altering mods.
 Any mod that tweaks the AI production in any way.
 Any mod that alters the national focus trees for the majors except for some specific cirumstances where the NF mod is higher up in the load order than this mod and not played by an AI.

 "I picked Germany, set sliders to max and steamrolled all of Europe/world by 1939."